Review and pursue maintenance claims against a person living abroad.

-If the other parent lives abroad and does not provide maintenance, you can receive assistance and the local court.
+If the other parent lives abroad and does not provide maintenance, you can receive support from the assistance and the local court support.

-If the dependent parent lives abroad, the maintenance must be claimed abroad.
+If the parent liable for maintenance lives abroad, maintenance must be claimed abroad.

-Claiming maintenance from a person living abroad involves various problems, including how the income ratios and living costs there affect the level of maintenance.
+Claiming maintenance from a person living abroad is associated with various problems, including how the income and living costs there affect the amount of maintenance.
 Furthermore, German courts abroad have no authority to issue instructions.

 There are international conventions designed to simplify international maintenance matters.
 Central authorities are responsible in almost all countries.
 In Germany, this is the Federal Office of Justice.

-However, the application is made by the local court responsible for the domicile of the applicant at the seat of a Higher Regional Court.
-The district court informs and advises on the possibilities for recovery of maintenance abroad and which documents are required for this purpose.
+However, the application is made via the district court responsible for the place of residence of the applicant at the seat of a higher regional court.
+The district court informs and advises on the possibilities for the recovery of maintenance abroad and which documents are required for this.
 After the application has been submitted in full to the district court, it forwards it to the Federal Office of Justice after an examination.
-The Federal Office of Justice acts as a central authority after the AUG.
-It corresponds throughout the procedure with the competent authorities abroad.
+The Federal Office of Justice acts as the central authority under the AUG.
+It corresponds to the competent authorities abroad throughout the procedure.

-The application is made via a form, which you receive through the district court and to which all necessary documents are enclosed, from which your claim for maintenance can be derived.
-For child maintenance, you will need in particular your child's birth certificate and the maintenance title in enforceable copy.
-The district court then forwards your request to the Federal Office of Justice.
-From there, the application for the enforcement of maintenance shall be sent to the relevant central authority of the foreign State.
+The application is made via a form, which you will receive from the district court and which will be accompanied by all the necessary documents from which your claim to maintenance can be derived.
+For child support, you need in particular the birth certificate of your child and the maintenance title in enforceable copy.
+The district court will then forward your request to the Federal Office of Justice.
+From there, the application for the enforcement of maintenance goes to the respective central authority of the foreign state.

-In general, however, you can contact the assistance and ask to claim the maintenance against the parent living abroad.
-Pursuant to Section 1712 (1) No. 2 of the Civil Code (BGB for short), the assertion of maintenance claims is one of the tasks of the Youth Office as an assistance.
-The assistance person acts as a legal representative of the dependent child and is therefore entitled to complete the application forms provided for in the context of the cross-border maintenance realization and to submit them to the pre-examination court.
+In general, however, the following applies: You can contact the assistance and ask them to claim the maintenance against the parent living abroad.
+According to § 1712 sec.
+1 no. 2 of the Civil Code (BGB), the assertion of maintenance claims is one of the tasks of the Youth Welfare Office as an adviser.
+The adviser acts as the legal representative of the dependent child and is therefore authorised to complete the application forms provided for in the context of cross-border maintenance implementation and to submit them to the preliminary examination court.

-The Youth Office may also take action if it has paid maintenance advances and redressthedebtor abroad.
+The Youth Welfare Office can also take action if it has paid a maintenance advance and wants to take recourse against the maintenance debtor abroad.

 - Birth certificate of the child

-- All documents resulting from the maintenance obligation of the person living abroad
+- All documents from which the maintenance obligation of the person living abroad arises

-- The application may also be made before the child is born.
+- The application can also be made before the birth of the child.

 - The forms of the district court must be used.

-Appointment with the Office for Social Services -Youth Office, Specialist Service Assistance/Maintenance for Minors.
+Making an appointment with the Office for Social Services -Jugendamt-, Fachdienst Assistance/ Maintenance for Minors.

-- First of all, an assistance can be set up.
-For this purpose, an appointment will be arranged with the assistance in your area.
+- First of all, a support body can be set up.
+For this purpose, an appointment will be made with the assistance in your area.

 - The employees will then invite the applicant to an interview.

-- Bring with you all documents that may be present in the maintenance matter (debt, correspondence from a lawyer, etc.).
+- Bring all documents that may be available in the maintenance matter (debt instruments, correspondence of a lawyer, etc.).

-- Contact the local court to obtain the forms with which you can apply for an application for the maintenance obligation of the person living abroad.
+- Contact the district court to obtain the forms with which you can apply for an application for the maintenance obligation of the person living abroad.

 - The district court then turns to the Federal Office of Justice, which is the central office for foreign maintenance matters in Germany.

-- The Federal Office of Justice then turns to the central office of the foreign country where the dependent person is staying.
+- The Federal Office of Justice then turns to the central office of foreign countries where the person liable for maintenance is staying.

 Responsible for the content